Sarah Bolger: Career

 Bolger starred in In America with her sister, Emma.
-From 2008 to 2010, she portrayed Princess Mary Tudor in The Tudors.
+From 2008 to 2010, she portrayed Princess Mary Tudor in The Tudors in her breakout role, for which she received critical acclaim.
 Bolger starred in Stormbreaker alongside Alex Pettyfer.
 She also starred in the film adaptation of the children's novel The Spiderwick Chronicles.
 She filmed a pilot called Locke & Key.

 Bolger guest starred as Princess Aurora in the second, third, and fourth seasons of the fairy tale drama, Once Upon a Time.

 Bolger played the female lead role, Umi, in the English version of the 2011 Studio Ghibli film From Up on Poppy Hill, and starred as Lucy in As Cool as I Am in 2013.
 In 2014, she made an appearance on TV series, Mixology.
 Bolger co-starred in David Gelb's thriller film The Lazarus Effect.

-In 2015, she starred in the AMC (TV channel) martial arts show Into the Badlands and the Freddie Steinmark biopic My All American.
+In 2015, she starred in the AMC martial arts show Into the Badlands and the Freddie Steinmark biopic My All American.
 In 2016, she starred as the title character in the horror film Emelie.

 In March 2017, it was reported by Deadline Hollywood that Bolger was to star in the crime-thriller A Good Woman Is Hard to Find directed by Abner Pastoll.
 Filming completed in December 2017, with the film released in 2019.